Zoe Porphyrogenita: Ruling with Theodora and Constantine IX: 1042–1050

 In the eyes of the public, however, Constantine IX's preferential treatment of Skleraina was a scandal, and eventually rumours began to spread that Skleraina was planning to murder Zoe, and possibly Theodora.
 This led to a popular uprising by the citizens of Constantinople in 1044, which came dangerously close to actually harming Constantine, who was participating in a religious procession along the streets of Constantinople.
 The mob was only quieted by the appearance on a balcony of Zoe and Theodora, who reassured the people that they were not in any danger of assassination.

 It is said that Zoe was stunningly beautiful, and Michael Psellos in his Chronographia commented that "every part of her was firm and in good condition".
 Recognising her own beauty and its use as a tool of statecraft, Zoe attempted to maximise and prolong its effect with a variety of treatments.
 She operated a cosmetics laboratory in the gynaeceum, and was said to have carried out experiments to improve the efficacy of the perfumes and unguents prepared there.
-Psellus reports that her face looked youthful into her sixties.
+Psellos reports that her face looked youthful into her sixties.

+Psellos noted changes in Zoe's personality in her later years; she became deeply pious, and kept a bejeweled statue of Christ in her quarters that she would consult for omens, often passing them on to Constantine.
+He also claims that she became more extravagant and indolent, and that she developed vindictive tendencies and would order people to be blinded for trivial offenses or none at all, which often compelled Emperor Constantine to intercede on behalf of those condemned.

 Zoe died in 1050, aged 72.
 She was buried in Constantinople.
+Constantine attempted to have Zoe canonised as a saint, but his efforts foundered on her history of affairs.